StealFocus/Forecast/README.md

 ===================
 "Forecast" is an application that will tear down or create cloud assets on a schedule.
 For example it can configured to delete a Windows Azure service at certain times on certain days.
 This is incredibly useful for automatically deleting test environments to minimise your Azure running costs.

-It can be run as a console application or installed as a windows
+It can be run as a console application or installed as a windows service.

 Configuration
 -------------